purinton/wx/README.md

    ```

 2. **Set up your environment:**
-   - Copy `.env.example` to `.env` and fill in your Discord app token and other secrets.
+   - Copy `.env.example` to `.env` and fill in your Discord app token, OpenAI key, and other secrets.
    - Edit `package.json` (name, description, author, etc.)
    - Update this `README.md` as needed.